 This fantastic African Wildlife Safari has been designed to place our clients in one of the prime locations in the Masai Mara, at the very time of year that provides the best chances of witnessing the colossal migration herds of zebra and wildebeest crossing the crocodile infested rivers.
 Nothing, however, stays quite the same forever.
-September has been the most predictable time to see these river crossings from 2006 until 2017.
-In both 2018 and 2019 August has definitely been a more productive time for crossings.
-The general viewing of Lions, Leopards & Cheetahs is still equally amazing in August or September.
+September has been the most predictable time to see these river crossings from 2006 to date.
+The general viewing of Lions, Leopards & Cheetahs is also equally amazing in September.

 Holiday of a Lifetime

 Photographers on Safari have put together all the ingredients to make this safari your “holiday of a lifetime”.
 After much discussion we have decided that you will get the most time and best game viewing opportunities if we stay in a maximum of two places for the full 8 nights’ stay in Kenya.
 Moving to different locations would normally cost you a days’ photography.
 We consider your time too precious to do that.
 We have made special arrangements for our second venue to collect us at a suitable mid-point while actually on a game drive for out mid-safari changeover.
 The other huge advantage is that staying longer in one place will give our guides a much better chance of predicting the whereabouts and movements of the individual animals we wish to photograph.